 \subsection{Computational Overhead}

-The structure of robust dataset distillation, as outlined in \cref{eq: formulation_robust}, inherently presents a tri-level optimization challenge.
+The structure of robust dataset distillation, as outlined in Eq. \ref{eq: formulation_robust}, inherently presents a tri-level optimization challenge.
 Typically, addressing such a problem could entail employing complex tri-level optimization algorithms, resulting in significant computational demands.
 One example of this is the integration of adversarial training within the distillation framework, which necessitates an additional optimization loop for generating adversarial examples within each iteration.

-However, GUARD's approach, as detailed in \cref{rloss_main}, introduces an efficient alternative.
+However, GUARD's approach, as detailed in Eq. \ref{rloss_main}, introduces an efficient alternative.
 GUARD's regularization loss only requires an extra forward pass to compute the loss $\ell(\mathbf{x}+h\mathbf{z})$ within each iteration.
 Therefore, integrating GUARD's regularizer into an existing method does not significantly increase the overall computational complexity, ensuring that the computational overhead remains minimal.
 This efficiency is particularly notable given the computationally intensive nature of tri-level optimization in robust dataset distillation.
-In \cref{table:time}, we present a comparison of the time per iteration required for a tri-level optimization algorithm, such as the one used for embedded adversarial training described in \cref{sec:adv_training}, against the time required for GUARD.
+In Table \ref{table:time}, we present a comparison of the time per iteration required for a tri-level optimization algorithm, such as the one used for embedded adversarial training, against the time required for GUARD.
 The findings show that GUARD is much more computationally efficient and has a lower memory usage as well.